-Hedge bet calculators are critical in sports betting, as they show you how to reduce risk or guarantee a risk free profit (e.g. arbitrage).
+Hedge bet calculators are critical in sports betting, as they show you how to reduce risk.

 The OddsJam expected value calculator (EV calculator) determines your profit margin over the sportsbook for a given wager.
 The expected value calculator requires three inputs: your stake, the odds of your wager, and the implied win percentage of your bet.

-A free bet calculator (e.g. free play calculator), or free bet conversion calculator, determines the rate at which you can turn a free bet into cash.
-As part of many promotions and sign-up bonuses, US and Canadian sportsbooks offer "free bets," or freeplays.
+A bonus bet calculator, or bonus bet conversion calculator, determines the rate at which you can turn a bonus bet into cash.
+As part of many promotions and sign-up bonuses, US and Canadian sportsbooks offer "bonus bets," or freeplays.

 This sports betting calculator lets you compare the value of buying or selling half a point in major sports leagues.
 The half point calculator is used by beginner and advanced sports bettors to find value.